jnktsj/DNApi/examples/README.md

       RAW_INPUT     100000           100.00                               65           0.07                         NO_TREATMENT

-Each run generates the above report and the cleansed reads as files in an output directory (default: dnapi_out).
-You can control the name of the output directory by `--output-dir` or suppress the output by `--no-output-files`.
+Each run generates the above report and the cleansed reads as files in an output directory (default: `./dnapi_out`).
+You can control the path and the name of the output directory by `--output-dir` or suppress the output by `--no-output-files`.

 ##### Case 2: `processed.fq`
 If the adapter was already clipped from the reads, you will get: